phaserjs/phaser/README.md

 * Tilemap.createFromObjects has been strengthened so that will only create Sprites for matching gids/ids/names.
 It also only sets the Sprite width and height values if they are present in the Tiled data (thanks @pparke #2012)
 * TilingSprite._renderCanvas wasn't correctly allowing for pixel rounding (thanks @ximop #2022)
 * Cache.addSpriteSheet didn't include default values for the `frameMax`, `margin` and `spacing` arguments (thanks @vladkens #2017 #2018)
+* Tilemap.shuffle was calling the deprecated Phaser.Utils.shuffle, which has now moved to Phaser.ArrayUtils.shuffle.

 For changes in previous releases please see the extensive [Version History](https://github.com/photonstorm/phaser/blob/master/CHANGELOG.md).